-In order to reflect the many facets of the notion of urban wellbeing, the Award comprises of four categories:
+In order to reflect the many facets of the notion of urban wellbeing, the Award is comprised of four categories:

 - Public Health